secrez/secrez/packages/secrez/README.md

       contacts  Manages your contacts
       help      This help.
       join      Joins conversation.
+      leave     Leaves a room
-      quit      Leaves either a room or the chat send      Sends either a room or the chat show      Show chat history in a room whoami    Show data that other users need to chat with you
+      quit      Quit the chat environment
+      send      Sends either a room or the chat show      Show chat history in a room whoami    Show data that other users need to chat with you